 Our innovative online program is convenient, effective, and affordable.
-Upon completion, you will receive an Asana Project Management Certificate and will possess the skills necessary to apply for top project manager roles.
+Upon completion, you will receive an Asana Project Management Certificate and possess the skills necessary to apply for top project manager roles.

 In addition to the Asana program, Pathstream offers learning courses such as Salesforce Administration and the Tableau Data Analytics Certificate.
 All of our programs are available online and require no in-person class attendance.

-These programs were designed with busy professionals in mind, as many of our clients are managing full-time career and personal obligations.
+These programs were designed with busy professionals in mind, as many of our clients are managing full-time careers and personal obligations.
 So what are you waiting for?
 Connect with one of our advisors today to learn more about this exciting opportunity.